Stirling North

 Employment conditions in Stirling North face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Many residents commute elsewhere for work based on Census data.
-Between September 2024 and September 2025, employment levels increased by 1.6%, labour force grew by 5.7%, leading to a rise in unemployment rate of 3.7 percentage points.
-In contrast, Rest of SA saw employment grow by 0.3%, labour force expand by 2.3%, and unemployment rise by 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia, issued May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Stirling North's employment mix suggests local employment should increase by approximately 5.7% over five years and 12.4% over ten years, assuming constant population projections for illustrative purposes.
+Many residents commute elsewhere for work.
+Between September 2024 and September 2025, employment levels increased by 1.4% while labour force rose by 5.6%, causing unemployment to rise by 3.8 percentage points.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Stirling North's employment mix suggests local employment should increase by 5.7% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment